jonase/eastwood/README.next.md

 * `:compare-forms` - print all forms as read to a file `forms-read.txt`, and all forms after being read, analyzed into an AST, and converted back into a form from the AST, to a file `forms-emitted.txt`.
-X * `:ns` - print the initial set of namespaces loaded into the Clojure run-time at the beginning of each file being linted.
-(TBD: it used to do the following, but this needs to be reimplemented if it is desired: "and then after each top level form print any changes to that list of loaded namespaces (typically as the result of evaluating a `require` or `use` form).")
+* `:ns` - print the initial set of namespaces loaded into the Clojure run-time at the beginning of each file being linted.
+(TBD: it used to do the following, but this needs to be reimplemented if it is
+  desired: "and then after each top level form print any changes to that list of loaded namespaces (typically as the result of evaluating a `require` or `use` form).")